9 Important Slavic Gods and Goddesses

 The Three Main Slavic Gods

-Perun is also credited with being the Slavic supreme god of war.
-This title brought a powerful sense of honor to his name, as you might imagine.
+Perun is also credited with being the Slavic supreme war god.
+This title brought a powerful sense of honor to his name.
 Due to his imposing presence, he was often portrayed as an eagle sitting atop the World Tree, a symbolic representation of Earth itself by the Slavs.

 Signifying the pinnacle of power, he ruled over the living world, impacting many of its various events.
 Though thunder and war were two of Perun’s most salient characterizations, he was also said to be connected to rain, law, heavens, mountains, eagles, and weapons.
 Hence, he possessed all the attributes of a chief god.